Microsoft Teams Security Part 3 – Security Configurations

 With Conditional Access protocols, you can determine specific criteria that need to be met in order to access your environment.
 Criteria can include the locations, networks or IP addresses from where to log in, the device used, the browser or the operating system.
 Logins can be limited to or excluded from these conditions.
 You can even set different criteria for your administrators.

 In order to enable multi-factor authentication for your organization, block legacy auth protocols and activate Conditional Access for Microsoft Teams in Azure Active Directory.
-Go to Microsoft Azure Active Directory at https://portal.azure.com and select “Security”.
+Then:

-If you don’t intend to get started with Conditional Access right away, you should instead enable Security Defaults in Microsoft Azure.
-In order to do so, open your Microsoft Azure, go to “Properties” and click on “Manage Security defaults” at the bottom of the page.
+If you’re not ready for full Conditional Access, enable Security Defaults in Entra ID.
+Open your Microsoft Azure, go to “Properties” and click on “Manage security defaults” at the bottom of the page.
+Defaults enforce MFA registration and block legacy auth for all users/tenants.

 2.1 Who can have access?